“El Bochinche”

 Men were taught that in a hundred fools

-there must be more reason than in a sensible person,
+there must be more reason than in one sensible person,

-and that there are more fools in the world
+and that if there are more fools in the world,

 These must be the rulers.